Chinese Pork Bao

-Drizzle in the wine, adding it along the edges of the wok, and mix well.
-Stir the sauce, pour it into the wok and stir for about 2 minutes longer, or until the mixture thickens and turns brown.
+Drizzle in the wine, add it along the edges of the wok and mix well.
+Stir the sauce, pour it into the wok, and stir for about 2 minutes longer, or until the mixture thickens and turns brown.
 Add the sesame oil and mix well.

 Turn the heat off, remove the filling to a shallow dish, and let cool to room temperature.
 Refrigerate, uncovered, overnight until firm, then leave refrigerated until ready to use.

-Prepare filling as directed and refrigerate overnight.
+Prepare to fill as directed and refrigerate overnight.
 Leave refrigerated until ready to use.

 In a large bowl, mix the yeast and sugar in the warm water, dissolving them.
 Set in a warm place for 30 minutes to 1 hour, or until the mixture rises and a brownish foam appears on the surface.